CaptOrb/captorb.github.io/_posts/2025-07-15-task-app-aws-cicd.md

 ## Conclusion
-I really enjoyed completing learning how to build secure CI/CD pipelines to deploy applications to AWS.
+I really enjoyed learning how to build secure CI/CD pipelines to deploy applications to AWS.
 It allowed me to optimise my workflow as well as cut deployment time in half.